guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 Before introducing the TA lifecycle, we need to understand a specification known as the `GlobalPlatform TEE Client API Specification`.
 This specification can be simply understood as a standardized development process.

-If developers follow this specification, they can develop their own Trusted Applications and Client Applications in a relatively short amount of time.
+If developers follow this specification, they can develop their own Trusted Applications and Client Applications quickly.